rarebreed/protean-service/retro/docs/combat.md

 - Facing or positioning of opponents
 - How fatiguing is the maneuver?
 - How fast will the attack hit (not who started first)?
-- How to take advantage of openings
+- How to take advantage of or create openings
-- How to take advantage of telegraphing
+- How to take advantage of an opponent who telegraphs
 - Simultaneous attacks
 - Stability of an attack or defensive movement
 - Motivation to fight